AhmedGamal-Gemy/Event-SE2/project-structure.md

-# Event Registration System - Project Structure and Task Division
+# Event Registration System - Project Structure

 ## Project Overview
 An event registration system that allows organizers to create events and participants to register for them.
-The system will be built using Spring Boot with a microservices architecture.
+The system includes user authentication and management, built using Spring Boot with a microservices architecture.

 ## Team Structure
 - **Team 1 (Event Service)**: [Member 1, Member 2]
 - **Team 2 (Registration Service)**: [Member 3, Member 4]
 - **Team 3 (Gateway & UI)**: [Member 5, Member 6]
+- **Team 4 (User Service)**: [Assign to an existing team or new members]

 ## Technology Stack
 - Java 17